publiclab/infragram/README.md

 Similarly, we can "send" the image to https://sequencer.publiclab.org, as a data-url although it may fail for very large images since we must [send it in a GET request](https://github.com/publiclab/infragram/blob/34d330001e3869da9caf34cb79d6dc7650c1db83/index.html#L250-L254).
 It is then ru through a similar (but not identical, unfortunately) set of steps of conversion and colorizing, in the step-by-step interface of Image Sequencer, for fine-tuning.

 ## Interface

 The interface (UI design) for Infragram is built using Bootstrap 3, and makes use of jQuery event handling.
-Most of the code can be found in https://github.com/publiclab/infragram/tree/main/src/ui although some listeners are still mixed into the rest of the code.
+Most of the code can be found in https://github.com/publiclab/infragram/tree/main/src/ui although some listeners are still mixed into the rest of the code (we hope to improve this)

 ## Legacy code